cavaok/a3-experiment/public/a3-study/assets/instructions.md

 For each trial:

 1. **Examine both visualizations** carefully
-2. **Click on the visualization** that you believe shows the stronger relationship between variables
+2. **Type which visualization (1 or 2)** in the sidebar that you believe shows the stronger relationship between variables
-3. **Rate your confidence** in your selection on the following screen
+3. **Rate your confidence (1 through 5)** in your choice using the sidebar on the following screen

 ## Tips

-- Trust your visual perception
+- Trust your visual perception!
-- Don't spend too long on each question – your initial impression is valuable
+- Don't spend too long on each question because your initial impression is valuable
-- There is no time limit, but the experiment typically takes 10-15 minutes to complete
+- There is no time limit, but the experiment typically takes 5-10 minutes to complete

-If you're ready to begin, click "Next" to start with the visualization tasks.
+If you're ready to begin, click "Next"!